DOSull/Spatial-Data-Science/readings.md

 ## General
 There is no course text, but this one:

   + Brunsdon C and L Comber.
 2018. [*An Introduction to R for Spatial Analysis and Mapping*](https://au.sagepub.com/en-gb/oce/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031 "Brunsdon and Comber Introduction to R book") 2nd edn.
 Sage, London.

-is likely to be useful for anyone who wants to extend their *R* knowledge.
+might be useful for anyone who wants to extend their *R* knowledge.
 Also very useful (and freely available online) is

   + Lovelace R, J Nowosad and J Münchow.
 2019. [*Geocomputation with R*](https://geocompr.robinlovelace.net/ "Lovelace et al. Geocomputation with R book").
 Boca Raton: Taylor & Francis

 ---

 ## Week 1 General background
-+ These papers
+These papers

-  Harris R, D O’Sullivan, M Gahegan, M Charlton, L Comber, P Longley, C Brunsdon, N Malleson, A Heppenstall, A Singleton, D Arribas-Bel, and A Evans.
++ Harris R, D O’Sullivan, M Gahegan, M Charlton, L Comber, P Longley, C Brunsdon, N Malleson, A Heppenstall, A Singleton, D Arribas-Bel, and A Evans.
 2017.
 [More bark than bytes?
 Reflections on 21+ years of geocomputation](https://dx.doi.org/10.1177/2399808317710132). *Environment and Planning B: Urban Analytics and City Science* **44**(4) 598-617.

-  Brunsdon C and A Comber.
++ Brunsdon C and A Comber.
 2020.
 [Opening practice: supporting reproducibility and critical spatial data science](http://link.springer.com/10.1007/s10109-020-00334-2). *Journal of Geographical Systems*.

-  give a sense of the current state of GIS in relation to broader trends in open data science
+give a sense of the current state of GIS in relation to broader trends in open data science.

+These may also be useful:

 + [R spatial resources](https://www.r-spatial.org/projects/ "R spatial stuff")
 + [A short article on the history of _R_](https://doi.org/10.1111/j.1740-9713.2018.01169.x)